usafa-astro-331/astro-331-2024-spring/labs/lab_04b_attitude_control/README.md

 In this lab you will improve FlatSAT’s attitude determination system and integrate a reaction wheel for attitude control.
 (FlatSAT's design calls for 3 reaction wheels but you will only test 1.)
 You will measure system performance to ensure that FlatSAT can meet orbital torque and momentum requirements.

-The prelab report was due last time.
+You already submitted the prelab report for this lab.